-41. He went on to require that the obligation breach to be wanting in honesty or deceitful, at paragraph 43:
+41. He went on to require that the obligation breach to be wanting in honesty, or deceitful, at paragraph 43:

 ‘For a breach to be dishonest, there must be more.
 The conduct in question must be shown to be a breach, and the breach must be shown to be wanting in honesty or deceitful…

-42. As to where is the line between honest and dishonest behaviour, the Judge in Templeton Insurance said, at paragraph 43:
+42. As to where the line is between honest and dishonest behaviour, the Judge in Templeton Insurance said, at paragraph 43:

 ‘…the yardstick for which is: "normally acceptable standards" of honesty.’